ragdolldynamics/ragdoll-maya/docs/pages/api.md

 ## Environment Variables

 Gain more control over the integration of Ragdoll into your pipeline with these optional environment variables.
-For example, to manually load the Ragdoll plug-in and Maya menu, set `RAGDOLL_NO_AUTOLOAD=1` and then call:
+For example, to avoid the startup dialog on first launch, set `RAGDOLL_NO_STARTUP_DIALOG=1` and then call:

 ```py
 import ragdoll.interactive